 Trophy Locations (locations on particular lakes where I have had the most success)

 Trophy Sectrets (locations I don't tell many people about and the best spots on them)

-This 5 pounder was caught 20 feet off shore with a 5 inch black Swim Senko on a weightless Texas rig
+This 5 pounder was caught 20 feet off shore at Farm Pond in Framingham with a 5 inch black Swim Senko on a weightless Texas rig

 This 3 pounder was caught 20 feet off shore with a 5 inch black Swim Senko on a weightless Texas rig

-This 3.25 pound large mouth I caught close to shore at the Ashland Reservoir with a 1/4 ounce Swim Jig with a black Swim Senko trailer
+This 3.25 pound large mouth I caught close to shore at the Ashland Reservoir with an all black 1/4 ounce Swim Jig with a black Swim Senko trailer

-This 2.75 pound large mouth was caught between two small islands on the northwest side of Lake Whitehall with a 1/4 ounce Swim Jig with a black Swim Senko trailer
+This 2.75 pound large mouth was caught between two small islands on the northwest side of Lake Whitehall with a 1/4 ounce skirtless swim jig with a black Swim Senko trailer

 This 2.25 pound large mouth was caught from shore at Louisa Lake in Milford, MA with a 5 inch black Swim Senko on a weightless Texas rig.
 No motors allowed.
 It is a good place to shore fish with kids.

 This 2.75 pound large mouth I caught close to shore with a 5 inch Swim Senko on a shaky head jig

 This 2.75 pounder was caught in the shallows on a Zoom 4 inch Super Fluke Jr nose hooked on the Drop Shot